Watering

 2. 2

-Observe whether the curling loosens noticeably within a day or two after soaking, which confirms underwatering was the cause.
+Observe whether the curling loosens noticeably within a day or two after soaking, which would confirm underwatering was the cause behind the tightened leaves.

 3. 3

-If curling doesn't change meaningfully after soaking, consider that it may simply be the plant's natural resting form rather than a symptom to correct.
+If the curl stays essentially the same before and after a full soak, treat it as the plant's natural resting form for its species rather than a symptom to correct.

 4. 4

-If the display spot runs dry — near a heat source or in an air-conditioned draft — either relocate it or add a pebble tray or small humidifier nearby.
+If the display spot runs dry — near a heat source, a fan, or an air-conditioned draft — either relocate the plant or add a pebble tray or small humidifier nearby to raise ambient moisture.

 5. 5

-Adjust the regular soak schedule going forward based on how quickly curling tends to reappear between waterings.
+Adjust the regular soak schedule going forward based on how quickly curling tends to reappear between waterings, tightening the interval if it returns within just a couple of days.

 Prevention

-• Soak thoroughly and consistently on a schedule matched to the plant's environment
+• Soak thoroughly and consistently on a schedule matched to the plant's specific environment

-• Learn the specific species' normal resting leaf shape to distinguish natural form from stress
+• Learn the specific species' normal resting leaf shape to distinguish natural form from a stress response

 • Keep the display spot away from forced-air vents and AC drafts, which pull moisture out of the leaves faster than a still room